 GeneCards Summary for GHSR Gene

 GHSR (Growth Hormone Secretagogue Receptor) is a Protein Coding gene.
-Diseases associated with GHSR include short stature due to ghsr deficiency and growth hormone deficiency, isolated partial.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and growth hormone-releasing hormone receptor activity.
-An important paralog of this gene is GPR39.
+Diseases associated with GHSR include Growth Hormone Deficiency, Isolated Partial and Growth Hormone Deficiency.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and hormone binding.
+An important paralog of this gene is MLNR.

 Receptor for ghrelin, coupled to G-alpha-11 proteins.
 Stimulates growth hormone secretion.
 Binds also other growth hormone releasing peptides (GHRP) (e.g. Met-enkephalin and GHRP-6) as well as non-peptide, low molecular weight secretagogues (e.g. L-692,429, MK-0677, adenosine).

 Ghrelin is the endogenous ligand for the ghrelin receptor, also known as the growth hormone secretagog receptor (GHS-R1a).
 Alternative splicing of preproghrelin yields two active peptides: ghrelin and des-Gln14-ghrelin, which differ by the deletion of one amino acid.